juanfonsecasolis/reconocimientoDigitosCNN/README.md

 # reconocimientoDigitosCNN
+2021 - L. Jimenez, J. Fonseca.

-Code for the third project of the course MP6127
+Code for the third project of the course MP6127.